Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

-High School Dual Credit.
-Southeast offers dual credit courses in many area high schools.
+Southeast offers dual credit courses in many area high schools and online.
 Check with your high school counselor or contact the Dual Credit office at (573)986-6179.

 The unit for counting credit is the semester hour.
 A minimum of 750 minutes of lecture or 1200 minutes of workshop or 1500 minutes of laboratory is required for each semester hour of credit.

-Students declare their majors by completing a Declaration of Major form in the appropriate college advising office or major department.
+Students declare their majors by completing a Declaration of major form in the appropriate department office or advising center.
 Students may change their major in the same manner.

-The curricular structure of the bachelor's degree at Southeast Missouri State University includes 48 credit hours of University Studies, a minimum of 12 credit hours of electives, and a maximum of 64 credit hours of the combination of major and its attendant studies for a minimum of 124 credit hours.
-The curricular structure allows for a certain amount of overlap between University Studies and other parts of a program: a maximum of 6 credit hours of University Studies courses at the 100-200 level may be taken in one department, and one course at the 300-400 level may be taken in the student's major.
+The curricular structure of the bachelor's degree at Southeast Missouri State University includes 42 credit hours of General Education, a minimum of 12 credit hours of electives, and a maximum of 64 credit hours of the combination of major and its attendant studies for a minimum of 120 credit hours.
+The curricular structure allows for a certain amount of overlap between General Education and other parts of a program: a maximum of 6 credit hours of General Education courses at the 100-200 level may be taken in one department.
 Within the structure, the content of programs determines the type of bachelor's degree.
-For example, bachelor of arts degree programs usually are aimed at liberal learning; they tend to teach qualitative methods of scholarship that focus on matters of priority and choice; and they ordinarily have a small major, which makes the degree flexible.
-Bachelor of science programs generally are oriented toward professional preparation; they tend to teach quantitative methods of scholarship for purposes of prediction; and they usually have a large major, which limits the flexibility of the degree.
+For example, Bachelor of Arts degree programs usually are aimed at liberal learning; they tend to teach qualitative methods of scholarship that focus on matters of priority and choice; and they ordinarily have a small major, which makes the degree flexible.
+Bachelor of Science programs generally are oriented toward professional preparation; they tend to teach quantitative methods of scholarship for purposes of prediction; and they usually have a large major, which limits the flexibility of the degree.
 Like these traditional degrees, professional bachelor's degrees reflect the content of their programs.
-The University offers several professional degrees: the Bachelor of Science in Business Administration, the Bachelor of Science in Education, the Bachelor of Science in Family and Consumer Sciences Education, the Bachelor of Music Education, the Bachelor of Music, and the Bachelor of Science in Nursing.
+The University offers several professional degrees: the Bachelor of Fine Arts, the Bachelor of Science in Athletic Training, the Bachelor of Science in Business Administration, the Bachelor of Science in Education, the Bachelor of Science in Family and Consumer Sciences Education, the Bachelor of Music Education, the Bachelor of Music, and the Bachelor of Science in Nursing.
 These programs usually require a core of professional studies that conforms to the standards of an accrediting agency or other professional body.
 The size of the professional core ordinarily restricts the number of hours that are required in its associated major.

 The relationship among the parts of the bachelor's degree engender its coherence.
-University Studies and elective provide the intellectual milieu in which a particular branch of learning is applied.
-The development of proficiency in a branch of learning extends the student's knowledge of one or more of the human perspectives first encountered in University Studies.
+General Education and electives provide the intellectual milieu in which a particular branch of learning is applied.
+The development of proficiency in a branch of learning extends the student's knowledge of one or more of the human perspectives first encountered in General Education.